LACES-LAB/documentation/content/FAQs/setup_ssh_on_lab_computers.md

 ```
 this problem is relatively rare though.

 Another common problem is the key is not added to the ssh agent or the agent is not running.
-The follwing steps can be followed to add the key to the agent and start the agent (for windows you need to use elevated powershell, i.e. run as administrator.
-Linux commands are similar to this):
+The follwing steps can be followed to add the key to the agent and start the agent (for windows you need to use elevated powershell, i.e. run as administrator.):
 ```bash
 # By default the ssh-agent service is disabled.
 Configure it to start automatically.
 # Make sure you're running as an Administrator.